Immigration

 If you are interested in registering for an internship, you need to know about Curricular Practical Training (CPT).
 Read through this document and then set up an appointment with your DSO.

-Can I work in the U.S. after my graduation?
 What’s Optional Practical Training (OPT)?

 You may be eligible to apply for Optional Practical Training (OPT), an opportunity that allows you to gain hands-on experience in your major field of study after your graduation.
 Check out the following documents: